TosbackCgusBridge-Bot/CGUs-versions/Sony/Privacy Policy.md

 Play In the New God of War, Kratos and His Son Battle Norse Gods Video hotspot

-Watch the Press Conference, Learn About New Exclusive Games, and More
+Watch the Live Stream From the Video Game Conference

 See All of the PlayStation’s E3 Announcements

 Close

-*   Share Watch the Press Conference, Learn About New Exclusive Games, and More on Facebook
+*   Share Watch the Live Stream From the Video Game Conference on Facebook
-*   Share Watch the Press Conference, Learn About New Exclusive Games, and More on Twitter
+*   Share Watch the Live Stream From the Video Game Conference on Twitter
-*   Copy URL to share Watch the Press Conference, Learn About New Exclusive Games, and More
+*   Copy URL to share Watch the Live Stream From the Video Game Conference

 See All of the PlayStation’s E3 Announcements